GUIDELINES FOR IMPORTATION #1100 (Last Updated December 2016)

 USDA, APHIS, VS recommends that this document be supplied on foreign producer/shipper letterhead, USDA, APHIS, VS further recommends that the documentation accompany each shipment, and be presented as a separate document for review by the DHS, CBP Agricultural Specialists/Inspectors at the U.S. port of arrival.
 We do not recommend that the foreign producer/shipper place this document inside the shipping containers.
 We further recommend that you provide a copy of this guideline to your producer/shipper.

-If the human vaccine or human pharmaceutical to be imported cannot meet these criteria, then a USDA import permit may be required.
+If the pharmaceutical or vaccine to be imported cannot meet these criteria, then a USDA import permit may be required.
 Permit applications may be obtained several ways:

 USDA, APHIS, VS